joaomelo/attache/README.md

 # TL;DR

-Attaché is a minimal SERP tracker.
-It crosses the presence of pages against results of search terms and reports that periodically.
+Attaché is a minimal SERP tracker built with only personal use in mind.
+It periodically reports the position of pages in organic search results.

-A valid use case would be: every week, I want to receive in my email the updated ranking of pages `company.com` and `landing-page.com` in Google searches against terms `service`, `service my-city` and `service my-neighborhood`.
+The use case would be: every week, I want to receive in my email the updated ranking of pages `company.com` and `landing-page.com` in searches against the terms `service`, `service my-city` and `service my-neighborhood`.

-# Stakes
+# Main concepts

-A  Stake is a record combining pages and terms that Attaché will take snapshots daily.
+**Stake:** a combination pages and terms that Attaché will take snapshots daily.
 The Stake will also contain a list of emails to send weekly ranking reports.

 **Page:** a [URL](https://en.wikipedia.org/wiki/URL) (or part of it) to be checked against search results.
 The page is what we want to appear as close to the first search result as possible.

 **Term:** one or more keywords to search periodically.
 Something as `my service` or `my service my city`.

-**Snapshot:** the ordered list of pages as they appear in the result of an organic search.
+**Snapshot:** an ordered list of pages as they appear in the result of an organic search.
 The snapshot also holds metadata like when the search ran.
-The app takes snapshots for every term daily.
+The app takes dailies snapshots for every term.

-# Rankings

-A Ranking is a weekly report exploring the position of Pages in Snapshots.
+**Rankings:** weekly report exploring the position of Pages in Snapshots.
 It is an e-mail with one or more synthetic charts and an annexed CSV file with the details.
 The Ranking will have a chart for every term in the corresponding Stake.
 Every page in the Stake will be a line in the chart.
 The line will show the page position in that term search results during time.

 # Stack